pranitbauva1997/telegram-message-personal/README.md

 This is a Google Cloud Run service that sends messages to Telegram using the Bot API and Functions Framework.

+I have a bunch of services/cron jobs running and I like to be notified if something failed on my phone.
+This simple utility does the job perfectly.

 ## Setup

 ### 1. Create a Telegram Bot